marmarx/gerenciamento-de-aulas/README.md

 Coded using Vue 3 and Vite.
+Wrapped by Capacitor for mobile notifications.

 Live at https://gestaodeaulas.netlify.app/